SilverTongue1729/C-CPP-Snippets/README.md

  So if you want to modify this, you need to use 'st' as your prefix to overwrite the previous snippet.

 Hope you find my snippets useful!
-Modify you're snippets as per your need, and feel free to send suggestions.
+Modify your snippets as per your need, and feel free to send suggestions.

 PS: This will probably work for a different language as well :)